Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 Similarly as for algorithm, we need to identify wheter the mention refers to the model product, the approach/method or the software to decide if the mention shall be considered as software mention or not.
 In case the reference is made in general to the whole framework, including the software, we would consider it as software mention.

-- **Database** versus software: in scientific publications, it is quite frequent to mention a database name as a general service covering the data and  software to access/search the data (including web services and database management software, e.g. PostgresSQL).
+- **Database** versus software: in scientific publications, it is quite frequent to mention a database name as a general service covering the data and  software to access/search the data (including web services and database management software, e.g. PostgresQL).

 * PMC4863732